AlexAnys/chatgpt-export-AI-viewer/README.md

 Local-first app for exploring AI conversation exports with search, insights, and clustering.
-This repo ships a static dashboard plus a Python data pipeline that turns exports into markdown + index data for the UI.
+This repo ships a static dashboard plus a Python data pipeline that turns exports into markdown + index data for the UI, including a search index.

 ## Features
 - Full-text search across conversation titles + content